yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_functions_cheat_sheet.rst

    time.
 By having this function non-blocking, the robot or control process can do something else before waiting for the response.

-Pick-it functions
+Pickit functions
 -----------------

 pickit\_is\_running()
 ~~~~~~~~~~~~~~~~~~~~~

-Request Pick-it if Pick-it is in Running state.
+Request Pickit if Pickit is in Running state.

 +-----------------+------------------------+-----------+
 | **Behaviour**   | **Universal robots**   | **ABB**   |